Fyvel/speed-bet/README.md

 ## Prerequisites
 Before you begin, make sure your development environment includes Node.js and an npm package manager.
-Your environment must also includes the .NET Core SDK.
+Your environment must also include the .NET Core SDK.

 ## Database
 - From `~\speed-bet\SpeedBet\SpeedBet.Dal`, run `dotnet run` to create and populate the database.